oleks/install.py/README.rst

 5. Making configuration files (e.g., ``.vimrc``) available under your home directory.

-``install.py`` aims to provide simple, reusable means to these ends.
+``install.py`` aims to provide simple, robust, and reusable means to these ends, and beyond.

 Design Goals
 ============